The best NFL stadium food on offer to its ffans, from Brat-in-a-Blanket at Lambeau Field to the Gridiron Burger Challenge in Arizona.

 The only thing we can’t figure out is why ‘slim’ is part of the name.
 Too many of these beauties, and any notion of ‘slim’ goes right out the window.

-It’s a chicken breast crusted in Frosted Flakes (yup, they’re grrrrr-eat!) and covered with sharp cheddar cheese and ghost chili honey-glazed bacon.
+It’s a chicken breast crusted in Frosted Flakes (yup, they’re grrrrr-eat!) and covered with sharp cheddar cheese as well as ghost chili honey-glazed bacon.
 And to top it all off?
 It’s all placed inside a sliced apple fritter.

 No word on what this tastes like.
 The possibilities and combinations are a lot to consider, but there really is something here for everyone.
 We’re just wondering who came up with the idea for Frosted Flakes?